kitanovicd/MiniSavingAccount/README.md

 ## Tests

 Tests are written to cover as much scenarios as possible.
 Some test are fuzz test and some of them are not.
-Reason why some tests are not fuzz is next - It was really hard to properly bound all fuzz parameters such as depositAmount, borrowAmount, borrowPeriod, collateralRate and lendingRate.
+Reason why some tests are not fuzz is next - It was really hard to properly bound all fuzz parameters such as *depositAmount*, *borrowAmount*, *borrowPeriod*, *collateralRate* and *lendingRate*.
 Because of that some tests are not fuzz tests. **This should never happen in production ready code!**

 **Note that broadcast is pushed to main branch.
 This is standard practice because all developers need to share last deployment broadcast.**